Hacker0x01/pingpong/README.md

 *Fun fact: Tinus Time is named after the famous player blocker [@martijnrusschen](https://github.com/martijnrusschen)*

 ### Obstacles
 - It's allowed to ["gandalf"](#vocabulary) another player.
-This happens often when it's [Tinus Time](#tinus-half-time) or when a player is deliberately trying to sabotage the other.
+This often happens during [Tinus Time](#tinus-half-time) or when a player is deliberately trying to sabotage the other.
 - The blocked player has to shout "gandalf" and make an effort to still try to hit back the ball, preferrably hitting the blocker with the ping pong bat.

 ### Table Touch